 We have already talked about choosing an idea for your business.
 Now you are facing another stage.
 What are your next steps?
 You need a strategy, as having a strategy raises your chances of success.

 So, what strategy should you stick to?
 Good news: there is a strategy tailored to startups.
-Let us examine it and see how you can adopt it for your startup business.
+Let us examine it and see how you can adapt it for your startup business.

 Meet Lean Startup